Princes Park, Carlton

 The park's site was originally proclaimed as "Prince's Park" on 9 June 1873 under The Land Act 1869 by the Minister for Lands and Agriculture, J. J. Casey, and its size was expressed at 97 acres.
 It was named for Albert, Prince Consort.
-It was established at the same time as other existing and iconic parks.
+It was established at the same time as several other parks.

 The Capital City Trail passes through the northern section of the park, following the path of the now-closed Inner Circle railway line.

-In January 2006 and 2007 Big Day Out (a popular Australasian music festival) was held at Princes Park on the ovals at the park's southern end.
+In January 2006 and 2007 Big Day Out, a popular music festival, was held at Princes Park on the ovals at the park's southern end.
 The event's traditional venue, the Royal Melbourne Showgrounds was unavailable due to redevelopment.

 The running track around the perimeter of Princes Park is 3.183 kilometres.
-The track is made of compacted gravel and drains well in wet weather.
+The track, made of compacted grave, drains well in wet weather.
 Aside from general recreational use, the track is used also for running and walking events.
-Regular events include the Sri Chimnoy Prince’s Park Winter Running Festival, Victorian Road Runners Prince’s Park Fun Run, and the Parkville parkrun.
+Regular events include the Sri Chinmoy Princes Park Winter Running Festival, Victorian Road Runners Princes Park Fun Run, and the Parkville parkrun.

-In 2018, Australian comedian and actress Eurydice Dixon was murdered by James Todd in the park.
-Todd is currently serving a life sentence as.
+In 2018, Australian comedian and actress Eurydice Dixon was murdered by Jaymes Todd in the park.
+Todd is serving a life sentence for the murder.